lilou9221/McGill_Team2_Capstone/README.md

 3. See `src/data_acquisition/README_TEMPLATE.md` for detailed instructions.

 **Note**:
-- The pipeline automatically filters out old 3000m resolution SMAP files when 250m versions are available.
-Only the higher-resolution 250m files are used for processing.
 - Only scoring-required datasets are processed (soil_moisture, SOC b0/b10, pH b0/b10, soil_temperature).
 Other datasets (land_cover, soil_type) are automatically excluded from processing to optimize performance.
 - The core pipeline processes local GeoTIFF files and doesn't require any configuration.